daniel-nagy/vercel-react-vite-template/README.md

 > asdf install
 ```

-If you do not use asdf you will need Node.js and yarn installed using your prefered method.
+If you do not use asdf you will need Node.js and yarn installed using your preferred method.
 You can find the specific versions of these dependencies in the **.tool-versions** file.

 Once you have Node.js and yarn installed run `yarn` to install the dependencies